-This partnership is described in a July 2018 Memorandum of Understanding.
-The MOU establishes a framework for the transfer of five acres from the County to the City of Pleasant Hill for a new building; the sale of five acres to Recreation & Park District for sports fields; and the ultimate sale by the County of 1750 Oak Park Blvd (the existing library building site) to a home builder for construction of 34 single-family homes.
+A July 2018 Memorandum of Understanding (MOU) between the County, City and Recreation & Park District establishes a framework for cooperation and cost sharing on site analysis and design, as well as the transfer of five acres for free from the County to the City of Pleasant Hill for a new library building; the sale of five acres to Recreation & Park District for sports fields; and the ultimate sale by the County of 1750 Oak Park Blvd (the existing library building site) to a home builder for construction of 34 single-family homes.

-Construction activities are expected to begin in late Spring 2020; the existing library building and administrative offices will be demolished prior to the start of construction.
+Construction activities are expected to begin in 2020; the existing library building will close in early June 2020.

-Library Building FAQS
+Library Building FAQs